ktcalsyn/Numerical-Methods-Algorithms/False-Postion/README.md

 ## Limtations:
 This algorithm is dependant on the user to assign the relative error so the accuracy can be changed dependant on the situation needed.
 One potential issue is that the user is required to set the lower and upper guess which can make the number of iterations needed vary depending on how good the guess it.
-It also can't tell you all the roots of a function just the root between the lower and upper bracketing guesses.
+It also will not tell the user all the roots of a function just the root between the lower and upper bracketing guesses.